 The Project includes improvements on Innovation Way to address changes in traffic patterns caused by the Project (refer to Responses L3-1 and L3-3 on page 11 for further details on proposed improvements on Innovation Way by the Project).
-The Project improvements on Innovation Way would be consistent with any approved agreements with the City of Sunnyvale.
+The Project improvements on Innovation Way by the Project agreements with the City of Sunnyvale.